LangYeastEvoLab/ControlFreec/README.md

 `sbatch modifyRatioFREEC.slurm.sh`

    - If completed correctly, each sample directory will now contain the modified ratio.txt file
-   - Until I fix code: Using Notepad++ for ease, open all these files.
+   - modifRatio code isn't perfect so you must do this: Using Notepad++ for ease, open all modified ratio.txt files (now named samplename-FREEC.txt).
 Find and replace "space" with "tab" in all files.
 Save and close them.
+      - copy and paste a "tab" from elsewhere in the file (you cannot type a "tab" into the search/replace bar)
+      - this must be done because first line is separated by spaces, not tabs.
 ---
 - Now open R and import those ratio files